-Whenever I told people we would be moving to California for 6 months, almost everyone kept saying I shouldn’t miss Big Sur.
+Whenever I told people we were moving to California for 6 months, everyone kept saying I shouldn’t miss Big Sur.

 Let’s start with the basics: What is Big Sur?